Blackymas/NSPanel_HA_Blueprint/docs/blueprint.md

 Additionally there is the possibility to choose an icon of your choice for the Entities button on the Home page.

 Of course there is also the possibility to enter a label for each of the 4 pages and the aligment for the values on the entities pages.

+## Advanced Settings ##

+### System settings - Decimal Separator

+Choose the decimal separator for displaying numbers.

+### Delay to avoid synchronization problems

+If the Wi-Fi signal is poor, you may have issues when loading some pages.
+If this happens, try to increase this delay as that may help.

+### Nextion TFT File Folder (Optional)

+Specify the path to the folder containing the Nextion TFT file.
+This is to be used together with the option nextion_upload_tft on the "Update TFT Display - Model" option on the device's page.

 ## Example Screenshots